mathiasertl/django-ca/docs/source/settings.rst

    certificates subject and issuer field.
 On most applications, the order does not matter, but is relevant in LDAP applications.

+.. _settings-ca-default-private-key-type:

+CA_DEFAULT_PRIVATE_KEY_TYPE
+   Default: ``"RSA"``

+   The default key type to use when generating new certificate authorities.

+   Note that this setting is _not_ used when generating OCSP responder certificates, where the default private key type is the same as the certificate authority.

 .. _settings-ca-default-profile:

 CA_DEFAULT_PROFILE